Hengfu-Yin/IsoSplitter/README.md

 |  -t \<integer> | the number of threads (default is to use all available threads)|

 ## Output Files
 The output directory will be created in the working directory and named 'Fout[time]', where [time] is the current UNIX time according to the system.
-If the directory already exists, ShortReadsAligner exits with an error message.
+If the directory already exists, IsoSplittingAnchor exits with an error message.
 There are three output files: *Sim4\_align\_out.txt*, *Breakpoint\_out.txt*, *GeneCluster.txt*.

 - **Sim4\_align\_out.txt** :